hauke96/simple-task-manager/doc/authentication/README.md

 ### Creation of the secret

-The according function to this is `token.go:createTokenString()`.
+_The according function to this is `token.go:createTokenString()`._

-**1.)
-Hash key**

-As described above, the server creates a key during startup.
-This key is later used to create the secret part of a token (s. step 4.) below).

-**2.)
-Get the content of the secret.**
+The token contains a keyed hash value (called `secret`) which acts as a signature containing all fields of the token and is used verify that the token has not been altered by the client.

+The secret is basically: `secret = hmac(base-string, key)`

+#### 1.)
+Token init

+When the server starts (`auth.go:Init()` calling `token.go:tokenInit()`), a random key of 512 bytes (4096 bit) is created and used later in the HMAC algorithm.

+#### 2.)
+Create "base string" for hash

-I call this the "base string" as it contains the raw information used later in the hash.
+First, the "base string" is needed, which contains the raw information from all fields of the token.
 The format of this base string is: `<userName>\n<userId>\n<expirationTime>`.

 * The `<userName>` is just the user name as string